 Added by Jake Holman Jr. on May 16, 2012 at 2:00pm — No Comments

 If you're a gun geek like me, something small, the littlest thing about a weapon can excite you.
 Sometimes its the method of operation, other times its the inventive way they solve weight or size issues.

 For me the Argentinian Halcon M-1943 has a great stock.
 Yes, you heard me right, this pretty mundane SMG has a…Continue

 Added by Jake Holman Jr. on May 9, 2012 at 2:00pm — No Comments

 Since starting Weapons of War I've profiled a number of World War II anti-tank or anti-material rifles, usually beasts of weight, size and power.
 Not truly anti-tank calibers by the late war, more effective against soft-skinned vehicles or lightly,…Continue

 The pocket pistol to some evokes images of cheap, dangerous handguns that often are more deadly to their handlers than opponents.
 However, well made pocket pistols was one of the strong suits of the firearms giant Mauser during the first decades of the 20th century.

 In the world of pistols the .45 ACP still hold sway over all other semi-automatic handgun calibers.
 Sure there is .357 Desert Eagle.
 And 10mm from Glock burned a few hundred pages of gun magazines in the 1990s.
 But outlasting them all is the .45 ACP.
-Designed in the first decade of the 20th century, the .45 ACP…Continue
+Designed in the first decade of the 20th century, the .45 ACP round is…Continue